-The underwriters propose to offer the shares of common stock purchased pursuant to the underwriting agreement to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$0.0525 per share.
+The underwriters propose to offer the shares of common stock purchased pursuant to the underwriting agreement to the public at the public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$• per share.
 After this offering, the public offering price and concession may be changed by the underwriters.
 No such change shall change the amount of proceeds to be received by us as set forth on the cover page of this prospectus.

-In connection with the sale of the common stock to be purchased by the underwriters, the underwriters will receive commissions and discounts of 7.0% of the gross proceeds of this offering, or \$0.105 per share of common stock, based on the public offering price per share set forth on the cover page of this prospectus.
-We have also agreed to reimburse the representative at closing for its out of pocket expenses incurred in connection with the offering, including legal fees and expenses, in an amount not to exceed in the aggregate \$180,000.
+In connection with the sale of the common stock to be purchased by the underwriters, the underwriters will be deemed to have received compensation in the form of underwriting commissions and discounts.
+The underwriters' commissions and discounts will be 7.0% of the gross proceeds of this offering, or \$• per share of common stock, based on the public offering price per share set forth on the cover page of this prospectus.
+We have also agreed to issue to the representatives warrants and reimburse the representatives at closing for legal expenses incurred by it in connection with the offering.

-We estimate that our total offering expenses for this offering, net of the underwriting discount, will be approximately \$400,000.
+We estimate that our total offering expenses for this offering, net of the underwriting discount, will be approximately \$•.